-I’ve been asked by more than a few people why a website about dead wrestlers was created.
+I’ve been asked by a lot of people why a website about dead wrestlers was created.
 The short answer is that this is more or less a tribute website.
 It’s intended to spread awareness about the often misunderstood journey of a pro wrestler,

-Unlike other major sports, it wasn’t until recently that wrestler deaths were even acknowledged by mainstream media.
+Unlike other major sports, it wasn’t until the last decade or so that wrestler deaths were even acknowledged by mainstream media.
 Another wrestler dies and the news would practically be swept under the rug.
 WWE deaths were not looked at in the same light as those in the NFL or MLB.

 Most mainstream media attention surrounding wrestler deaths was overwhelmingly negative.
 When a wrestler dies, the headlines too often seem to include steroids, drug abuse, early heart attacks, or worse.
 But are these headlines surrounding deceased wrestlers warranted?

 We can’t blame the media for only reporting on the dark side of wrestling.
 A dark side of wrestling surely exists, or at least existed, and every year we’re seeing the aftermath with more and more WWE deaths.
 Many wrestlers dead before age 50.

 Another wrestler dies.
 But wrestling is fake, right?
 The rough life inside and outside the ring

 Outsiders are quick to dismiss wrestling with the ever so popular claim that makes wrestling fans everywhere cringe: “It’s fake!”
 Choreographed with pre-determined outcomes, sure, but “fake” tends to dismiss the unbelievable bumps that can end in real-life injuries or occasionally, wrestler deaths.